mayadata-io/e2e-konvoy/openebs-konvoy-e2e/pipelines/OpenEBS-base/stages/3-functional/POXG-STS-App-Target-Affinity/README.md

 #### Prerequisites

-- OpenShift Cluster should be created and have the dependencies installed.
+- Konvoy Cluster should be created and have the dependencies installed.
 - cStor based storage pool should have been created.
 - OpenEBS storage class should be created with the desired storage pool claim.